Wheeler, Ehlers lead Jets to 6-1 rout of Avalanche

-WINNIPEG, Manitoba (AP) -- Blake Wheeler and Nikolaj Ehlers each had a goal and two assists, leading the Winnipeg Jets to a 6-1 victory over the Colorado Avalanche on Saturday night.
+WINNIPEG, Manitoba (AP) -- Connor Hellebuyck was kicking himself a little bit - even though his Winnipeg Jets won.

-Making his 10th straight start in goal, Connor Hellebuyck almost had his second straight shutout for the Jets until Gabriel Landeskog scored with 15.4 seconds left in the game.
-He made 22 saves a day after he had a 29-save shutout against the St. Louis Blues.
+Making his 10th straight start, the Jets goalie almost had his second consecutive shutout until Gabriel Landeskog tipped in a goal with 15.4 seconds left in Winnipeg's 6-1 rout of the Colorado Avalanche on Saturday.

+''You have no idea.
+That is the worst feeling ever,'' Hellebuyck said of the late goal. ''But we got the win, so I'm happy.''

+Hellebuyck made 22 saves, just a day after he had a 29-save shutout in a 3-0 win over the St. Louis Blues.

+''I know I made a mistake sliding out a little bit,'' he said. ''I think I got a little goalie interference before that, too.
+Maybe they call that back but, whatever, we got the win.''

-Patrik Laine scored his NHL rookie-leading 32nd goal, Mark Scheifele had his 27th, Ehlers notched his 21st and Wheeler his 20th.
+Blake Wheeler and Nikolaj Ehlers each had a goal and two assists, Patrik Laine scored his NHL rookie-leading 32nd goal, Mark Scheifele had his 27th, Ehlers notched his 21st and Wheeler his 20th.

 Winnipeg defensemen Ben Chiarot added his first goal of the season in his 53rd game, and Jacob Trouba had his sixth.